openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Ultimately MFEs will no longer be responsible for initializing `frontend-platform <frontend-platform_>`_ or rendering the header and footer.
 We will follow the `DEPR process <depr-process_>`_ for retiring this code in MFEs once (and if) we make the module federation architecture required.

-In the interim, MFEs will have both a Webpack configuration that exposes modules for consumption by other hosts as alternate entry points (to use Webpack parlance) _and_ the primary entry point which initializes `frontend-platform <frontend-platform_>`_ and loads the header/footer.
+In the interim, MFEs will have both a Webpack configuration that exposes :term:`modules <Module>` for consumption by other hosts as alternate entry points (to use Webpack parlance) _and_ the primary entry point which initializes `frontend-platform <frontend-platform_>`_ and loads the header/footer.
 The POC below suggests this won't be a problem.

 Reference Implementation
 ************************